akshmakov/LinuxGSM-docker/README.md

 - Edit some variable at the top of the lgsm.sh script
 - Execute lgsm.sh all you need is in this script

-## Features to add
+## TODO

-- Install script
+- Install script to et variable in script automaticaly
 - Multi-lgsm server type on one lgsm install
-- Support all server type depency in function bash
+- Support all server type depency in a function bash